Hermes orchestrates · Nika runs the plan with receipts.

 In a Hermes session:Use the nika skill: smoke-test my nika install offline, then create hello.nika.yaml from the chain template, check it, and run it with the mock model.
 Report the trace verify verdict.Expected:

-mock run → nika trace verify exit 0.
+mock run → nika trace verify <trace> exit 0 (path from the run card’s

 The two clocks